DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/create-faster-tests.md

 Place your `Role` statements inside a [beforeEach hook](../../reference/test-api/fixture/beforeeach.md) to recall the authentication data before each of the tests in your fixture.

-> Roles can access authentication data in cookie and browser storage.
+> Roles can access authentication data in cookie and browser storage only.
 If your authentication system stores data elsewhere, roles may not work.

 For more info on Roles, see [User Roles](../../guides/advanced-guides/authentication.md#user-roles)

 ## Set `speed`

 TestCafe emulates real user actions on tested webpages.
-The [speed](../../reference/command-line-interface.md#--speed-factor) option enables you to change action emulation speed.
+Set the [speed](../../reference/command-line-interface.md#--speed-factor) option to change the emulation speed.

 The highest value of `1` represents the fastest actions on the page.
 This is a default value.
 The minimum value of `0.01` represents a speed that is 100 lower.
 Setting a lower `speed` can be useful for debugging tests, but slows tests down.